Chesterfield Cricket Club

 Chesterfield Cricket Club is an English amateur cricket club, based in Chesterfield, Derbyshire and is a member of the Derbyshire County Cricket League.

 Ground

 Chesterfield's main ground, Queen's Park, includes a pavilion, 3 artificial and 2 grass net facilities.
-Queen's Park has a proud history of annually hoasting 1st Class recreation matches between 1898 - 1998.
+Queen's Park has a proud history of annually hosting 1st Class recreation matches between 1898 - 1998.
 On the 26 June 1948, Queen's Park hosted a County Championship match between Derbyshire and Yorkshire with a record 14,000 spectators packed into the ground.
 Today, Chesterfield Cricket Club's 1st and 2nd XI teams use the Queen's Park pitch, rated by the Derbyshire County Cricket League as a Grade A+ ground, and the club's 3rd XI team use a pitch south of Chesterfield on Deer Park, Wingerworth, rated as a Grade B ground.

 History

 The origins of Chesterfield Cricket Club go back to the 19th century with the New Recreation Ground on Saltergate listed as their home ground.
 A 3-day match was recorded at the ground between Chesterfield and the 'All England Eleven' in 1869.
 By 1894, the club was granted permission to move to Queen's Park and a record shows Chesterfield playing in the Derbyshire Cricket League against Creswell Colliery, on 28 April 1900.
 After the Second World War, Chesterfield became league champions six times between the year 1947 and 1957.
 Riding on their success, Chesterfield moved from the Derbyshire League and joined the Bassetlaw & District Cricket League in 1958 before returning to Derbyshire in the Derbyshire Premier League in 1999.
 The following year, the league became an ECB accredited league, where Chesterfield became League Champions in 2008.
 In 2011, the club joined the Mansfield and District Cricket League with a Sunday 1st XI team, and became Section (Division) 1 Champions in 2021.

 The club have three senior teams that compete on Saturdays in the Derbyshire County Cricket League, a Sunday XI in the Mansfield and District Cricket League and an established junior training section that play competitive cricket in the North Derbyshire Youth Cricket League.